Trinity Western Spartans

 The Trinity Western Spartans are the athletic teams that represent Trinity Western University in Langley, British Columbia.
-The university's teams are members of U Sports, and compete in the Canada West Universities Athletics Association, and where applicable, in the Pacific division.
+The university's teams are members of U Sports (previously CIS), and compete in the Canada West Universities Athletics Association, and where applicable, in the Pacific division.

-Since joining Canada West and U Sports in 1999, the Spartans have captured 13 U Sports team championships and 32 Canada West team championships.
+Since joining Canada West and U Sports (then CIS) in 1999, the Spartans have captured 13 U Sports team championships and 32 Canada West team championships.
 The Spartans men's volleyball team has won six national championships, while the women's soccer team have won five and the women's volleyball team has won two.
 The men's volleyball team has won 13 U Sports medals, followed by the women's soccer team, who has 10; the women's volleyball team, who has six; the men's soccer team, who has four; the women's cross country team, who has three; the women's track and field team, who has two; and the men's basketball and men's cross country teams, who each have one.

 The Spartans are known for their spirited fans, who have earned the title of "The Spartan Faithful".

 Varsity sports

 Men's basketball

-The Trinity Western University men's basketball program made its U Sports (then CIAU) debut in the 1999-2000 season.
+The Trinity Western University men's basketball program made its U Sports (then CIAU) debut in the 1999–00 season.
 Competing in the Canada West conference, the Spartans have won three Canada West medals, winning bronze in 2003, 2009, and most recently in 2011.
 The 2011 season proved to be the most successful in program history, as head coach Scott Allen led the Spartans to their first U Sports men's basketball championship tournament in Halifax, N.S., upsetting the number 1-seeded UBC Thunderbirds in the semi-finals to advance to the national final.
 The Spartans settled for a program-best silver medal after falling to the Carleton Ravens in the championship game.
-The Spartans men's basketball program has had one U Sports major award winner, with Jacob Doerksen winning the Mike Moser Memorial Trophy as the U Sports Men's Basketball Player of the Year in 2008-09.
+The Spartans men's basketball program has had one U Sports major award winner, with Jacob Doerksen winning the Mike Moser Memorial Trophy as the U Sports Men's Basketball Player of the Year in 2008–09.
 Since 2019, the Spartans have been led by Head Coach Trevor Pridie.